 09 of 10

-Every pet has favorite games.
+Every pet has favorite game.
 Interactive games increase the bond you share, build confidence in shy pets, and take the fizz out of some overactive pet pests.

 Some cats enjoy puzzle toys that you hide treats inside because it lets them use their brain, their teeth, and their nose.
 Cat gyms with climbing, clawing, and hiding opportunities delight active cats.
 Empty paper bags or a wad of paper tossed in the empty bathtub provide cheap thrills for many felines.